codymlewis/SGHFL/README.md

 ## Setup

-Install [Python 3.8+](python.org) and [Python Poetry](python-poetry.org) to your system, then run the `./Configure.sh` shell script in the root of this repository to set up the execution environment and download the required datasets.
+Either install the [Nix package manager](https://nixos.org) and run the `nix-shell` command in the root of this repository, or install [Python 3.11+](https://www.python.org) and the libraries with the `pip install -r requirements.txt` command.

 ## Run the experiments